 Best Australian states/climates for each variety

-(Short, practical guidance for Australian gardeners.)
+Practical guidance for Australian gardeners.

 - Strelitzia reginae — Best: QLD, NSW (coastal), WA (seaside), TAS (warmer sheltered spots), VIC (Melbourne — protected sunny spots).
 It tolerates temperate to subtropical coastal climates; it can grow inland if frost is mild and the sun is intense.